SolubilityGroup/Solubility_Models_Library/README.md

 Solubility Models is a module of the Thermodinamic Solution library for the calculation of fit parameters, statistics and graphical representation of calculated and experimental values of models such as :

-- modified_apelblat
+- Modified Apelblat
-- vant_hoff
+- Vant Hoff
-- vant_hoff_yaws
+- Vant Hoff Yaws
-- modified_wilson
+- Modified Wilson
-- buchowski_ksiazaczak
+- Buchowski Ksiazaczak
 - NRTL
-- wilson
+- Wilson
-- weilbull
+- Weilbull of two parameters

 ##  Installation
 TermodynamicSolutions may be installed using pip...